dssg/census-communities-usa/README.md

 Each datapoint represents a census block.

 We would like to build an API that allows you to query the census data without having to download entire CSVs.

+### Installation/Requirements ###

+In order to setup the Census API, you must have a installed copy of [mongoDB](http://mongodb.org) (Version 2.4 or greater) and at least 200 gb of free space.

+By setting the environment variable `MONGO_HOST`, you can specify which database `scrapers/fetch_and_load.py` will load into.
+If this is unset, it will automatically use localhost.
+You can chose a particular state by calling the program along with a command line argument of a state abbreviation.
+If no command line argument is supplied, it loads the entire dataset.